Skip to main content

 About Page Image

-Aside from my research in internet and computer technologies, I take pleasure in reading and studying philosophical yoga, practicing Isshinryu or the "One Heart Method," honing my figure drawing and portraiture skills, engaging in chess or card games, cherishing moments with friends and family, and savouring the occasional gourmet meal.
+Aside from my professional growth interests, I take pleasure in reading and studying philosophical yoga, Isshinryu or the "One Heart Method," martial arts, honing my figure drawing and portraiture skills, engaging in chess or card games, cherishing moments with friends and family, and savouring the occasional gourmet meal.

 Here's an intriguing fact about my 60th birthday linked to my favourite number, six: I was born in the sixth month, on the sixth day, nearing the end of the sixth millennium of the early 1960s, and I am delighted to be entering the initial phase of my sixth decade of life.